 Thailand is a prosperous nation, and our food reflects this.
 As one Thai proverb says, there is rice in the field, fish in the water.
 Wherever you go, you can enjoy the abundance of fresh and local ingredients that make up our cuisine.

-And as part of our 7-day Chef Tour, you will see, smell, taste, and experience Thai food like never before.
+And as part of my 7-day Chef Tour, you will see, smell, taste, and experience Thai food like never before.
 Whether shopping alongside Thai home cooks at the most local of markets, planting rice & fishing in the provincial streams, or getting countless hours of hands-on experience in the kitchen, you will gain the knowledge and experience to produce a feast for your friends and family.

 - Regional cuisine taste testing